cesarwbr/frontend-course-module2/README.md

 ## Testsuite

-The app uses [Mocha](https://mochajs.org/) to run the tests located in the `test/` folder.
+The app uses [Jasmine](https://jasmine.github.io/) and [Karma](https://karma-runner.github.io/1.0/index.html) to run the tests located in the `test/` folder.
 To run the tests:

 ```
 $ npm install